adefowoke/PowerBI_Sales_Analysis/README.md

 3. Create the relationships between the loaded tables:
  - Once the transformation is done and loaded, go to the model view to see all the tables.
- - Powerbi might autodetect the relationship between these models.
+ - Powerbi might autodetect the relationship between these models, these autodetected relationships between tables might be correct, and other times it might be wrong.
+This is why it is good practice to always confirm the relationships autodetected by PowerBi.
+ - For this project, the relationship autodetected between Returns and People is incorrect, so delete.

 5. Create the required measures for key performance indicators like Sales, Profit, and Ratio.